Siphonophora/mjconrad.com/_posts/2020/2020-05-09-system-versioning-1.md

 Period Columns are populated using a timestamp which is generated at the beginning of the outermost transaction.
 {: .notice--info}

 This fact results in some of the trickier behavior which can come out of System Versioning.
 It might be ideal if the timestamp was generated at the close of the transaction, because that is the moment the results are real.
 However, this is likely impossible.
-As SqlServer works through a transaction, it has to write transaction logs as it progresses.
+As SQL Server works through a transaction, it has to write transaction logs as it progresses.
 So from the very beginning of the transaction, it needs to know what values will populate the period columns.

 In upcoming posts we will dig more into the implications of this for interpreting the period columns and performing 'time travel' queries.